 Wild Swimming: The UK’s Best Natural Swim Spots

 A tonic for both the body and the mind, wild swimming has become increasingly popular over the past few years.
-This comes as no surprise, as this refreshing sport allows you to get in a full workout, while taking in some of the most breathtaking views nature has to offer.
-It really is an outdoor-lover’s dream!
-And, luckily for you, the UK is full of idyllic lakes, waterfalls, rivers and seas that are just waiting for you to take the plunge (albeit a potentially icy cold one)!
+It's no surprise really, since this refreshing sport allows you to get in a full body workout, while taking in some of the most breathtaking views nature has to offer.
+Wild swimming really is an outdoor-lover’s dream!
+And, since the UK is full of idyllic lakes, waterfalls, rivers and seas that are just waiting for you to take the plunge (albeit a potentially icy cold one), where's better to get in on the action!
 From the ponds of Hampstead Heath in the country's bustling capital, to the Allt Daraich Waterfall in rural Scotland, we have a whole host of wild swimming spots to recommend!
 So, if you’re interested in getting your hair wet in some of Britain’s most beautiful waters, why not read on to discover some of our favourite destinations?

 A dip in the Lake District's Derwentwater and Ullswater is just what you need!

 Home to almost 100 bodies of water and surrounded by lofty peaks, we couldn't think of a better area to take a dip than the Lake District in North West England.
 A haven for those who love to frolic in fresh waters, this National Park is the perfect place for swimmers of all levels, whether you're just starting out on your wild swimming adventure, or you've been at it for a long time.
 For the novices among you, we suggest commencing in Derwentwater in the picturesque town of Keswick.
-With shallow shorelines, you can slowly but surely paddle your way in, adapting your body to the cool water temperatures.
-Make sure to lift your head up and enjoy the unique view of the iconic Skiddaw Mountain in front of you.
-But don't get too distracted by this natural wonder – keep an eye out for passing boats, avoiding them by safely sticking close to the shore.
+With shallow shorelines, you can slowly but surely paddle your way in, adapting your body to the cool temperature of the water.
+Make sure to keep your head up above the surface though, so you can fully enjoy the unique view of the iconic Skiddaw Mountain in front of you.
+But, in the same breath, don't get too distracted by this natural wonder – keep an eye out for passing boats, avoiding them by safely sticking close to the shore.
 For the more adventurous among you, we recommend hopping on one of these boats at Derwentwater and heading across to Hawes End, situated at the foot of the beautiful Cat Bells.
 With a long jetty and deep water, you can practice jumping and diving to your heart's content here, all the while taking in the awe-inspiring sights of Keswick's stunning surroundings.

 Image